Brazil preparing for possible mass influx of Venezuelan refugees

 Roraima state Senator Telmario Mota told Reuters that Venezuelans seeking employment were being exploited in Boa Vista and young Venezuelan women had been forced into prostitution.

-A United Nations High Commission for Refugees mission that visited Boa Vista on Wednesday found 6,000 Venezuelans housed in shelters and another 5,000 on a waiting list.
+The number of refugees in Boa Vista who requested to stay in Brazil rose to 3,000 in the first three months of this year from 2,230 last year, with some 5,000 waiting to be attended, according to Brazilian authorities.
+A United Nations High Commission for Refugees mission visited Boa Vista this week to assess the situation.

-"We are here to familiarise ourselves with the situation, see the local response capability and help prepare to receive an influx of people if that were needed," a UNHCR spokesman said.
+"We are here to familiarize ourselves with the situation, see the local response capability and help prepare to receive an influx of people if that were needed," a UNHCR spokesman said.